Sydney Ferries: Manly services

-Government take over
+Government takeover

 In 1951, the NSW Government intervened in response to the financial difficulties of SFL and agreed to take over its fleet.
 The assets were taken over by the Sydney Harbour Transport Board with operations and maintenance contracted to the Port Jackson & Manly Steamship Company.
 In 1967, the first of the new Lady-class ferry were ordered.
 Brambles Transport Industries took over the Port Jackson & Manly Steam Ship Company.
-In 1974, the NSW State Government took over the services initially through the auspices of the Public Transport Commission (1974-1980), then the Urban Transit Authority (1980-1989), State Transit Authority (1989-2004) and Sydney Ferries Corporation (2004-2012).
+In 1974, the NSW State Government took over the services initially through the auspices of the Public Transport Commission (1974–1980), then the Urban Transit Authority (1980–1989), State Transit Authority (1989–2004) and Sydney Ferries Corporation (2004–2012).

 The Walker Report

 On 3 April 2007 the New South Wales Government appointed Bret Walker, a Senior Counsel, to undertake a commission of inquiry into Sydney Ferries' operations.
 Submissions to Walker's inquiry were critical of many aspects of the operation of Sydney Ferries from fare levels and infrequent services to the design of gangways and the choice of potentially unsafe livery colours for some vessels.
-Walker's report, delivered in November 2007, was highly critical of the Ferries management, industrial relations and government interference.
-Walker made several major recommendations including the urgent replacement of the entire ageing fleet of vessels and handing day-to-day operations over to a private sector operator whilst the NSW government retained the fleet and other assets, in public ownership.
+Walker's report, delivered in November 2007, was highly critical of the Ferries' management, industrial relations and government interference.
+Walker made several major recommendations including the urgent replacement of the entire ageing fleet of vessels and handing day-to-day operations over to a private sector operator whilst the NSW Government retained the fleet and other assets in public ownership.

 In 2008, the NSW Government called for private sector bids to provide ferry services under a services contract, however the government later decided to keep Sydney Ferries as a state owned and operated entity.
 On 1 January 2009, Sydney Ferries ceased to be a state-owned corporation and became a NSW Government agency.

-In February 2009, private operator Bass & Flinders Cruises took over the high speed jet cat service to Manly.
+In February 2009, private operator Manly Fast Ferry took over the high speed jet cat service to Manly.
 In April 2010, the NSW Government decided the service contract would remain with the Sydney Ferries Corporation.